 Through a series of lectures, workshops, and interactive sessions delivered by tutors, graduate students, and undergraduates, we aim to answer your questions, demystify our admissions procedures, and give you an opportunity to participate in some fun physics and engineering problem solving!

-- Be a Y12 student studying in the UK
+- Be a Y12 (or equivalent) student studying in the UK

 - Attend a non-selective state school or be home schooled.
 Though those who attend other schools and have extenuating circumstances may still apply.

 - Have a strong interest in studying Physics or Engineering Science at university

 - Be predicted to get at least AAA at A-Level, or equivalent.
 Though those with lower predicted grades and extenuating circumstances may still apply.

 This programme aims to support students who come from backgrounds that are historically under-represented at Oxford.
 Accordingly, we shall also take the following into consideration when assessing applications:

 - Your post-code.
 We aim to give priority to qualified applicants from areas of low progression to university or from areas of high deprivation.